Norway fjords

 First move

-Treat road status, weather, ferry timing, and tunnel alternatives as the decision spine rather than afterthoughts.
+Check road status, weather, ferry timing, and tunnel alternatives before committing to the scenic drive.

 Check this path